Aviators Stadium (map it)

 There were also plenty of kids having fun, and die-hards talking baseball, especially the closer you got to behind home plate.
 I rate the fans overall as average though because they are awfully quiet.
 The Aviators hit a home run to straight away center and the crowd noise barely rose above a murmur.

 Parking will cost you $2, but it is extremely easy to get in and out of the stadium lot before or after the game.
 There is no real option to park on a street, so fans are forced to pay their parking fee.

 Bathrooms are fine, but are a little bit crowded, and the stadium is very accessible for individuals who use a wheelchair.

 I definitely appreciated that all beverages were discounted during $1 beer night, not just their draft beer, and there is no doubt that they have a good value with that promotion.
 Tickets for premium seats are slightly more expensive than I think they should be, and I would knock about 10% off of the concession prices before I would call what they have a good value.
 Overall though, nothing is exorbitantly priced.
 I would recommend going for the cheapest seat in the house ($5), over the ticket for a premium box seat (front row between the dugouts for $15) as every seat in the stadium is a good seat.

-You can have a lot of fun at Road Ranger Stadium, especially if you want to have that party bar atmosphere and it happens to be Thursday night.
+You can have a lot of fun at Aviators Stadium, especially if you want to have that party bar atmosphere and it happens to be Thursday night.
 Additionally, you'll find a family-friendly approach to baseball, with some of the promotions that you expect to see at a minor league park, but so many that you forget that you're there to see baseball.

 There are no crowd reviews yet.
 Be the first and help us build with your expertise!